pablocru/hello-nodejs/README.md

 # Hello Node.js

 Welcome to my Node.js Learning Path!
-Here you can find a series of workshops and exercises that I accomplish while learning `Node.js`.
+This repository contains workshops, exercises, and code snippets I’ve created while learning `Node.js`.
+It serves as a personal sandbox where I improve my skills and track progress, but you’re welcome to explore, try out the code, and even contribute!

 ## Contribute